 Corbus expects that CRB-602 may provide potential therapeutic benefit in fibrotic diseases and cancer.

 CRB-602 was developed to specifically inhibit both αvβ6 and αvβ8.
-Corbus plans to begin clinical trials with CRB-602 in 2022.
+Program is on schedule for an anticipated IND in early 2023.

 αvβ6 is more highly expressed in fibrotic areas of the lungs for people with idiopathic pulmonary fibrosis than in non-fibrotic areas of their lungs or normal lung.